-Services shall not exceed the number of units as defined in the beneficiaries Plan of Care and must have a prior authorization.
+Services shall not exceed the number of units as defined in the beneficiaries POC and must have a PA.

 Housing Stabilization Transition Service and Housing Stabilization Service

 The following housing support services assist waiver beneficiaries to obtain and maintain successful tenancy in Louisiana's Permanent Supportive Housing (PSH) Program.